Sunlight is a Certificate Transparency log implementation and monitoring API designed for scalability, ease of operation, and reduced cost.

 We have a set of resources for various WebPKI stakeholders.
 Are you…

-... a log operator?
-You can find the open source Sunlight implementation at github.com/FiloSottile/sunlight and a the original design document, including a description of the Sunlight architecture and tradeoffs, at filippo.io/a-different-CT-log.
+… a log operator?
+You can find the open source Sunlight implementation at github.com/FiloSottile/sunlight and the original design document, including a description of the Sunlight architecture and tradeoffs, at filippo.io/a-different-CT-log.

 … a certificate authority?
 You can submit to Sunlight logs like to any other CT log!